Skip to content

 terraform_datasources.png

-Remember, you CAN NOT do create/update/destroy for data sources.
-You can ONLY do read the data source
+Remember, you CANNOT do create/update/destroy for data sources.
+You can ONLY read the data source

 Meta Argument - Count